BIO

 Jenkins, Mark.
 “In the galleries: Artistic portals leading to and encouraging wonder.”
 Washington Post.
 June 17, 2022.

 Westcott, Emma.
 “Flowers As the Medium for Protest and Change.”
-Corcoran School of Arts & Design.
+Corcoran School of Arts and Design at George Washington University.
 August 3, 2021.

 PROFESSIONAL ASSOCIATIONS